ST4NSB/samp-filterscripts/README.md

 >What is a filterscript?

-##### A filterscript it's a side script, that can complement a script.<br />Only a script it's allowed for the server but multiple filterscript. &nbsp;
+##### A filterscript it's a side script, that can complement a script.<br />Only a script it's allowed for the server but multiple filterscript can be used. &nbsp;

 >Version